MarcoOesterlin/Purview_Datamap_extractor_Public/README.md

 # Azure Purview Data Extraction Tool

-A Python-based tool for extracting metadata from Azure Purview and exporting it to Azure SQL Database.
+A Python-based tool for extracting metadata from Azure Purview and exporting it to Azure SQL Database or Fabric Notebook

 ## 🌟 Features